Associate ProfessorT: 514-398-7845 | kris.koski [at] mcgill.ca (Email) | Macdonald-Stewart Bldg MS2-036

 1990 McGill Teaching Award

-Determinants of Fetal Growth and Infant Birth Weight.
-Using biobanked amniotic fluid, Dr Koski and colleagues are exploring the early determinants of pregnancy outcomes.
+Nutritional and Biochemical Determinants of Fetal Growth and Birth Weight.
+Dr Koski and colleagues are exploring the early determinants of pregnancy outcomes using biobanked amniotic fluid.
 To date they have established that prematurity and birth of a large-for- gestational age, macrosomic infants are associated with an altered biochemical profile in utero.
 In the case of GDM, there is early evidence that elevated amniotic fluid glucose occurs by the 2nd trimester, which suggests that earlier diagnosis of GDM may be required if GDM complications are to be limited.
-Ongoing studies continue to investigate other possible biomarkers for several pregnancy outcomes.
+There is also emerging evidence that the timing of vitamin-mineral supplementation modifies fetal growth and infant birthweight.
+Ongoing studies continue to investigate the role of specific amniotic fluid amino acids and fatty acids as biomarkers for several pregnancy outcomes.

 To view a list of Dr. Koski's publications, click here.